What We Believe

 Extend the Gospel in their family, neighborhood, workplace and world.

 Our primary purpose in life is to enter into an ever-increasing intimacy with our holy and loving Father.
 Declaring our hope in Jesus Christ, we joyfully express our whole-hearted love to him.
-In every circumstance, we worship God through the arts, the releasing of our spiritual gifts, and lives of obedience (Matthew 16:16, Mark 12:29-30, John 4:23, Romans 12:1, 1 Peter 1:6).
+In every circumstance, we worship God through the arts, the releasing of our spiritual gifts, and in lives of obedience (Matthew 16:16, Mark 12:29-30, John 4:23, Romans 12:1, 1 Peter 1:6).

 (Proverbs 27:17, Matthew 7:1-2; 12:31, Mark 12:31; John 13:34-35, Acts 2:42-47; Romans 14:13, 1 Corinthians 13; James 5:13-16).

 Sin fractured the relationship between God and humanity.
 Jesus gave his life so that everyone could receive forgiveness and be reconciled to God.
-Our missional responsibility is reconciliation accomplished through intentional outreach in a variety of cultures, locally and globally, and through authentic friendships (Matthew 18:14, 28:19-20, John 3:16, John 20:21, 2 Corinthians 5:18-21, 2 Timothy 2:2).
+Our missional responsibility is reconciliation through intentional outreach in a variety of cultures, locally and globally, and through authentic friendships (Matthew 18:14, 28:19-20, John 3:16, John 20:21, 2 Corinthians 5:18-21, 2 Timothy 2:2).